vseryakov/alpinejs-app/README.md

 - `app.parsePath(path, dflt)`

-  Parses component path and returns an object `{ name, params }` ready for rendering.
+  Parses component path and returns an object with at least `{ name, params }` ready for rendering.
 External urls are ignored.

+  Passing an object will retun a shallow copy of it with name and params properties possibly set if not provided.

   The path can be:
    - component name